-The term shish kebab comes from Turkish words literally meaning "skewer" and "roast meat," and it is a signature Turkish meal.
-Kebabs were a natural solution for nomadic tribes.
-Unusual meats were marinated not only to tenderize, but also to get rid of some of the gamey flavor.
+The term shish kebab comes from the Turkish words şiş kebap that mean "skewer" and "roast meat," and shish kebab is a signature Turkish meal.
+Kebabs were a natural dietary solution for nomadic tribes in what's now Turkey.
+Unusual meats were marinated not only to tenderize them but also to get rid of some of the gamey flavor.

 Shish Kebab History

 Meats used in shish kebabs are usually marinated prior to cooking.
-A basic marinade used may include olive oil, lemon juice an onions, while a more complex one would include marjoram, crumbled bay leaves, cinnamon, allspice, and other spices.
-The color added by vegetables, such as tomatoes, onion wedges, and green bell peppers used to separate the meat help kebabs appear more appetizing.
+A basic marinade might consist of only olive oil, lemon juice, and onions, while a more complex one would include marjoram, crumbled bay leaves, cinnamon, allspice, and other spices.
+The color added by the vegetables, such as tomatoes, onion wedges, and green bell peppers, that are used to separate the pieces of meat helps make kebabs more visually appealing.

 Varieties of Shish Kebabs

-There are specific names for specific shish kebab recipes, including:
+There are names for specific shish kebab recipes, including:

-- çoban kebabi: a shepherd’s-style roast of meat stuck through a stick that is driven into the ground before an open-field fire
+- Çoban kebabi: a shepherd’s style roast of meat on a stick that is driven into the ground before an open-field fire

-- süt kebabi: meat parboiled in milk, then skewered and roasted
+- Süt kebabi: meat that's parboiled in milk and then skewered and roasted